elemental/Elemental/doc/source/advanced/factorizations.rst

 given an HPD :math:`A`.
 If :math:`A` is found to be numerically indefinite, then a ``NonHPDMatrixException`` will be thrown.

-.. cpp:function:: void advanced::Cholesky( UpperOrLower uplo, Matrix<F>& A )
+.. cpp:function:: void Cholesky( UpperOrLower uplo, Matrix<F>& A )

    Overwrite the `uplo` triangle of the HPD matrix `A` with its Cholesky factor.

-.. cpp:function:: void advanced::Cholesky( UpperOrLower uplo, DistMatrix<F,MC,MR>& A )
+.. cpp:function:: void Cholesky( UpperOrLower uplo, DistMatrix<F,MC,MR>& A )

    Overwrite the `uplo` triangle of the distributed HPD matrix `A` with its Cholesky factor.